Parts of the Sentence - Adjective, Adverb, and Noun Clauses

 --For answers scroll down.

-3. because he ruptured another disk = adverb clause modifying the verb had
+3. If the treaty is signed = adverb clause modifying the verb will leave

-5. why you didn't want to attend = noun clause used as the direct object
+5. why the game had been canceled = noun clause used as the direct object

 DAILY GRAMMAR - - - - by Mr. Johanson